maxensas/pages/docs/index.md

 > * **Auto paste** whisper trades in-game from external websites.

 ```
-- This tool is designed to respect rules set by the official trade website
+This tool is designed to respect rules set by the official trade website
 in order to avoid abuses with limited data recovery and requests over time.

-- Xiletrade isn't affiliated with or endorsed by Grinding Gear Games in any way.
+Xiletrade isn't affiliated with or endorsed by Grinding Gear Games in any way.
 ```

-More information about third party apps : [Game Developer Policy](https://www.pathofexile.com/developer/docs/index#policy)
+More informations about third party apps : [Game Developer Policy](https://www.pathofexile.com/developer/docs/index#policy)

 [example page](./example-page.html).